Perfect kernel of generalized Baumslag-Solitar groups: Introduction

 In this article, our goal is to extend these results to generalized Baumslag-Solitar group.
-We are interested in the non amenable GBS groups, \textit{i.e.} which are not isomorphic to $\BS(1, n)$ for some $n \in \mathbb{Z}$.
-We prove the following result (\textit{cf.} Theorem \ref{kernel}): \begin{theorem} Let $\Gamma$ be a non amenable GBS group.
-Then \begin{itemize} \item If $\Gamma$ is non unimodular, then $\mathcal{K}(\Gamma) = \Sub_{[\infty]}(\Gamma)$. \item If $\Gamma$ is unimodular, then denoting by $C$ an infinite cyclic normal subgroup and $\pi: \Gamma \to \Gamma / C$ the canonical projection, one has $\mathcal{K}(\Gamma) = \pi^{-1}\left(\Sub_{[\infty]}(\Gamma/C)\right)$. \end{itemize} \end{theorem} Notice that any two infinite cyclic normal subgroups of a non amenable unimodular GBS group $\Gamma$ (given by its action on its Bass-Serre tree $\mathcal{A}$) are commensurable (that is to say, share a common finite index normal subgroup): if $g \in \Gamma \setminus \{1\}$ generates an infinite cyclic normal subgroup of $\Gamma$ and $g$ is not elliptic, then $g$ is hyperbolic and by normality its axis is fixed by any element of $\Gamma$.
+We are interested in the non-amenable GBS groups, \textit{i.e.} which are not isomorphic to $\BS(1, n)$ for some $n \in \mathbb{Z}$.
+We prove the following result (\textit{cf.} Theorem \ref{kernel1}): \begin{introth} Let $\Gamma$ be a non-amenable GBS group.
+Then \begin{itemize} \item If $\Gamma$ is non-unimodular, then $\mathcal{K}(\Gamma) = \Sub_{[\infty]}(\Gamma)$. \item If $\Gamma$ is unimodular, then denoting by $C$ an infinite cyclic normal subgroup and $\pi: \Gamma \to \Gamma / C$ the canonical projection, one has $\mathcal{K}(\Gamma) = \pi^{-1}\left(\Sub_{[\infty]}(\Gamma/C)\right)$, \textit{i.e.} the set of subgroups of $\Gamma$ whose projection under $\pi$ has infinite index in $\Gamma / C$. \end{itemize} \end{introth} Notice that any two infinite cyclic normal subgroups of a non-amenable unimodular GBS group $\Gamma$ (given by its action on its Bass-Serre tree $\mathcal{A}$) are commensurable (that is to say, share a common finite index normal subgroup): if $g \in \Gamma \setminus \{1\}$ generates an infinite cyclic normal subgroup of $\Gamma$ and $g$ is not elliptic, then $g$ is hyperbolic and by normality its axis is fixed by any element of $\Gamma$.
 Thus Bass-Serre theory tells us that $\Gamma$ is isomorphic to $\BS(1, \varepsilon)$ (for some $\varepsilon \in \{1, -1\}$), hence is amenable.
-Thus any infinite cyclic normal subgroup of a non amenable GBS group is a non trivial subgroup of a vertex stabilizer, so is commensurable to any vertex stabilizer.
-Hence the computation of the perfect kernel in this second case doesn't depend on the choice of the subgroup $C$.
+Hence any infinite cyclic normal subgroup of a non-amenable GBS group is a non-trivial subgroup of a vertex stabilizer, so is commensurable to any vertex stabilizer.
+Hence the computation of the perfect kernel in this second case does not depend on the choice of the subgroup $C$.